-Two prominent brands in sustainable footwear are SUAVS and Allbirds, and they earned this status by making shoes that are not only durable and stylish, but eco-friendly as well.
+Two prominent brands in sustainable footwear are SUAVS and Allbirds, and they earned this status by making shoes that are not only durable, stylish, and comfortable but eco-friendly as well.
 Given a choice between these two brands, it can be tough to make a decision.
 After reading this comprehensive comparison of the SUAVS vs Allbirds, you’ll hopefully have all the information you need to make your next footwear purchase!

 Suavs vs Allbirds: Brand Overview

 You can learn a lot about a brand and the products they make by taking a moment to examine both their core values and their philosophy.
 Doing so can reveal the reasons behind the style, design, quality, and cost of the shoes and also give you insight into just how much they focus on sustainability.

 The founder of SUAVS was Monxi Garza and with her background in footwear design and international fashion, she was inspired to create a shoe that was both comfortable and easy-to-transport that didn’t skimp on style.
 With her direction, SUAVS focuses on smart and simple designs that deliver the utmost in versatility in comfort so that you can go anywhere, do anything, and be ready for whatever life throws at you.

 To break down that belief further, there are three points SUAVS holds themselves to when creating footwear:

 - Every pair of SUAVS shoes must be comfortable, stylish, and very versatile.

 - People should be able to wear their SUAVS to three different types of activities no matter where you’re going or who you are.

 - Customers dictate what SUAVS creates.
 The feedback and data they get from their customers is what guides them to their next product creation.